In the City of Mandurah, Retail Trade is the largest employer, generating 3,216 FTE jobs in 2018/19.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Mandurah and Regional WA were:

-- A larger percentage of full-time equivalent local workers employed in Retail Trade (18.0% compared to 5.8%)
+- A smaller percentage of full-time equivalent local workers employed in Mining (0.6% compared to 25.9%)

-- A smaller percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (0.7% compared to 11.3%)
+- A larger percentage of full-time equivalent local workers employed in Health Care and Social Assistance (16.1% compared to 7.2%)

-- Retail Trade (+550 full-time equivalent local workers)
+- Accommodation and Food Services (+430 full-time equivalent local workers)

-- Education and Training (+320 full-time equivalent local workers)
+- Retail Trade (+286 full-time equivalent local workers)